The following encompasses the services and amenities available to students who live in on-campus housing.

 Harvard Students Agencies (HSA) also offers a professional laundry and dry cleaning service.
 Pick-up and drop-off will be at 69 Mount Auburn Street.
 If you have any questions about the laundry or dry cleaning service, call (617) 496-3412 or email email@example.com.
 Find additional information and place online orders on the HSA website.

-Vending machines are located in several student dormitories, including Greenough Hall, Hurlbut Hall, Matthews Hall, Stoughton Hall, Thayer Hall, and Weld Hall.
+Vending machines are available in each House and the following dormitories: Canaday Hall, Greenough Hall, Matthews Hall, Stoughton Hall, Thayer Hall, Weld Hall, and Wigglesworth Hall.
 The vending machines have been recently updated, to provide students with a wider array of snack options and to allow the use of Crimson Cash.
-Vending machines are also available at each house.